 Other Versions of the La Sportiva Spire

 In addition to the men’s Spire reviewed here, La Sportiva also makes the shoe in a women’s-specific version for the same price.
-The two are identical in build and features, but the women’s Spire GTX weighs less at 1 pound 10.2 ounces and is available in two colorways (the men’s is only sold in one at the time of publishing).
+The two are identical in build and features, but the women’s Spire GTX weighs less at 1 pound 10.2 ounces and is available in a slightly different colorway.
 Finally, if you prefer the added protection and support of a mid-height boot, La Sportiva’s Stream GTX resembles the Spire very closely—including the Gore-Tex Surround waterproofing and grippy Vibram XS Trek outsole—but has an over-the-ankle cut and costs $199.

 - The sturdiness and protection of a hiking boot in a lighter, low-cut design.

 - Solid and reliable grip on terrain ranging from mud to moss-covered bridges and hardpacked dirt.